bhoward/focsipedia/docs/logic/recursion.md

 all the integers in the right subtree of _node_ are greater than or equal to _node.item_.
-Prove that the following recursive subroutine prints all the integers in a binary sort tree in non-decreasing order:
+Prove that the following recursive subroutine prints all the integers in a binary search tree in non-decreasing order:
 ```java
 /**
  * Prints the integers in the tree with the given root node